Marathon review: Bungie's extraction ...

 The shadow of Destiny 2 hangs over a lot of these decisions, and Bungie knows it.
 Vaulting older content in Destiny 2 created a situation where new players couldn't access story chapters that were directly relevant to current events.
 It was one of the most persistent complaints about that game for years.

-Nardin addresses this head-on.
+Nardin addresses this directly.
 "It's also important that players can jump into Marathon at any time," she says.
 "They'll always be able to uncover the mysteries of Tau Ceti's past while experiencing its present.
 We want every season to be a new entry point, and for new players to be able to understand what's going on regardless of how long we've all been running."

 That's a meaningful commitment, if they can keep it.
 The goal of making every season feel like a valid starting point is ambitious for a live service game with an ongoing narrative.
 Destiny 2 made similar promises at various points in its lifecycle and struggled to deliver consistently.
 Marathon's approach of separating the fixed backstory from the evolving present-day narrative is at least a structural attempt to solve that problem rather than just promising better execution.